 Many wear the Miura VS for certain styles of technical trad climbing, but it’s not a perfect solution.
 The shoe is stiff, doesn’t smear or crack climb well, and is not designed for all-day comfort.
 For a similarly high-performing edging shoe that’s more in its element on trad climbs, the Anasazi Lace (aka the “Pinks”) ($165) is a slightly less aggressive, more comfortable and versatile option (for more information, see our in-depth review).
 And if you’re partial to La Sportiva, their Katana and TC Pro are great choices for all-day climbing on vertical and slabby terrain.
 With both, expect more support and comfort but less precision overall.

 Some boulderers and sport climbers will be content with the Miura VS, but others will want a shoe with a softer build and more rubber on the toe and heel for hooking.
 La Sportiva’s Solution ($180) is just that: a slightly lower volume, softer shoe with large rubber patches, made on the same last but exclusively with Vibram XS Grip 2 rubber.
 Furthermore, the Butora Acro ($154) also is a worthy, and more budget-friendly, alternative.
 Like the Solution, it edges with almost the same prowess as the Miura VS, but is specifically designed for steep climbing.
-We’ve been highly impressed with this shoe in particular, but prefer it on slightly overhanging to very steep terrain.
+We’ve been highly impressed with this shoe in particular, but prefer it on slightly overhanging to very steep terrain (to read more, see our in-depth Acro review).
 And last, we’ll mention the Scarpa Instinct VS. This shoe is stiffer and less downturned than most bouldering shoes (making it better at edging on vertical terrain), yet still has rubber on the toe and heel for secure hooking.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!